What visas do you sponsor?

 Does your program accept applications from medical students trained outside the US and Canada?

-We do not sponsor observerships.
-If you are currently enrolled in medical school, you can visit the Geisel School of Medicine at Dartmouth website to inquire about away rotations.
+Dartmouth Hitchcock Medical Center does not sponsor observerships.
+If you are currently enrolled in medical school, you can inquire at The Geisel School of Medicine at Dartmouth about a visiting 4th-year elective rotation in our department.

 How do candidates apply?